-Throughout this post we will present you some alternatives to incorporate working partners with the intention of boosting your Startup.
+Throughout this post, I will present you with some alternatives to incorporate working partners to boost your Startup.

-What is really complicated is to capture the interest of investors regarding an emerging business, which, although it must have a scalable business model, the achievements are not always obtained in the short term.
+What is complicated is to capture the interest of investors in an emerging business, which, although it must have a scalable business model, achievements are not always obtained in the short term.

-In this context, incorporating employees as partners in a company can be an effective strategy to motivate and retain key talent.
+Against this background, incorporating employees as partners in a company can be an effective strategy to motivate and retain key talent.

 The good news is that there are several alternatives to achieve this without necessarily granting direct share ownership.
 For example, Phantom Shares, Employee Stock Ownership Plans (ESOPs) and other options.

-There are a number of reasons for wanting to bring employee partners on board, mainly because they are so immersed in your business model, they may be more receptive to placing their trust in it.
+There are several reasons for wanting to incorporate working partners, mainly because they are so immersed in your business model, they may be more receptive to placing their trust in it.

 Your employees understand the corporate vision of the start-up and have a real motivation to see it grow.
-Here are some alternatives for incorporating worker-partners in a formal way.
+Here are some alternatives for formally incorporating worker-partners.

 Phantoms Shares

-Generally defined as imaginary participation rights, also known as fictitious shares.
+Broadly defined as imaginary participation rights, they are also known as fictitious shares.

-It involves an agreement between the company and employees whereby employees receive an indirect share in the form of a bonus once the company’s success is established.
+It is an agreement between the company and the employees in which the employees receive an indirect participation in the form of a bonus once the company’s success is consolidated.

-Although valued by some as an investment in shares, as agreements that set out contractual benefits, it really acts more as a corporate incentive based on performance.
+Although valued by some as an equity investment, as agreements that expose contractual benefits, it acts more as a corporate incentive based on performance.

-This means that in the legal context the employee does not appear as a shareholder, but does have a real right to receive cash compensation according to the conditions set out above.
+This means that in the legal context, the employee does not appear as a shareholder, but has a real right to receive cash compensation according to the conditions set out above.

-A rather interesting aspect of the functioning of one of the most popular alternatives for incorporating worker-members is that the quantification is based on the performance of the actual shares.
+A rather interesting aspect of the functioning of one of the most popular alternatives for incorporating working partners is that quantification is based on the evolution of actual shares.

 Employees are a critical part of any business’s ability to achieve sustainable success.